Moulik18/AdvanceStopWatch/README.md

 # Advanced Stopwatch

-A feature-rich stopwatch application built with Laravel.
+A feature-rich stopwatch application built with Laravel, Bootstrap, and Font Awesome.

 ## Table of Contents